 Parking is free at the Henry Vilas Zoo, and visitors can take advantage of three parking lots outside of the zoo.
 There is also free, 2-hour street parking in the surrounding neighborhoods.
 For detailed parking instructions, visit our Plan Your Visit page.

 Buses, RVs and motor homes are prohibited from parking in single-vehicle parking areas within Vilas Park.
 All parking regulations are enforced and citations may be issued without warning.
 Bus drivers are encouraged to drop passengers off and relocate to the rear parking lot at Bowman Park, where there is no fee to park.
 For more details and directions to Bowman Park, please visit the Plan Your Visit page.

 To reduce paper waste, we do not print physical maps.
 A current map of the zoo can be found here.
 Large, posted maps are also located throughout the zoo.

 All of our animal exhibits are free.
-There is a separate fee for our zoo train, conservation carousel, and goat feeding.
-Attraction fees can be found here.
+There is a $2 fee for our zoo train and conservation carousel.

 Stay tuned for more information about our Conservation Club coming soon!